What Are The Down Payment Requirements When Buying a Home?

 For example, let’s say you were purchasing a $500,000 home.
 The difference between putting five percent down vs. twenty percent is $75,000.
 Would you be better off financially investing that money in the stock market?
 Some financial experts would say yes.

 A buyer’s agent should make that clear when submitting an offer for their client.
+Without a doubt, there can be stigmas with some real estate agents on how much of a down payment you should have for a home purchase.

 Advantages of a Larger Down Payment When Buying a Home